AlexD2003/Messy_Blog/content/post/tecknoworks_challange.md

     MONTH(TransactionDate);
 ```
 This basically just sums the TotalAmount based on each month.\
-As always, after getting the result we should do some data validation in order to make sure that we have consistancy.
+As always, after getting the result we should do some data validation in order to make sure that we have consistency.

 **Replace the "Home Decor" values from the ProductCategory column with "Home Products".** This will be pretty straight forward since we could just use a case when statement.
 We should insert a transformation component in the pipeline with the directive of changing the values in ProductCategory just when the case is met.